ysha88/ysha-s-archive/README.md

-## Welcome to Ayisha's Archive!
+## welcome to Ayisha's Archive!

 I'll be using this project as a test run for an online art portfolio.
-I hope to major in graphic design in the future :)
+I hope to work in graphic design in the future :)

 ### copyright notice